simolus3/zap/docs/pages/docs.md

 </script>
 ```

-Only variables that directly apear within the `$:` block will become dependencies of
+Only variables that directly appear within the `$:` block will become dependencies of
 the reactive statement.
 Variables that might be used in called methods are not considered,
 for instance.